texora/GeekU/src/shared/util/Log.md

 construction when the probe is going to be thrown on the floor (through the filtering process).
-By wrapping this process in a function, the message construction overhead is only incurred once we determine that the probe is in fact going to be emitted.
+By wrapping this process in a function, the message construction overhead is only incurred once it is determined that the probe is in fact going to be emitted.

 This means that there is virtually NO overhead in leaving diagnostic level probes in production code.